ManuelDogbatse/vaultwarden_on_raspberry_pi/contents/raspberry_pi_setup/README.md

-# Setting Up the Raspberry Pi
+# Setting up the Raspberry Pi

+## Setting up the Hardware and Operating System

 Setting up the Raspberry Pi is simple.
 Firstly, install the OS onto your Raspberry Pi’s microSD card with the Raspberry Pi Imager application (see [how to use Raspberry Pi Imager](https://www.youtube.com/watch?v=ntaXWS8Lk34) for guide).
 I chose Raspberry Pi OS (32-bit) for this project.